 If you are ready to start booking more magazine-worthy weddings and start booking more ideal clients as a wedding planner, you need to know your ideal client as well as you know your best friend.
 If you are not there yet, you need The Client Cocktail.

-Now, I'm going to assume you've done that and you know exactly who want to attract.
+Now, I’m going to assume you’ve done that and you know exactly who you want to attract.
 I have to be honest with you guys, when it comes to speaking to your ideal client, a lot of wedding planners are doing it all wrong.

 I’m so tired of the Instagram captions that go on and on about the fact that hundreds and hundreds of hours go into planning every wedding.